 Do many people rent in Germany?

-While most countries swing strongly in favour of either renting or buying your home, the options are balanced in Germany, with just under half the population renting their accommodation.
+While most countries swing strongly in favor of either renting or buying your home, the options are balanced in Germany, with just under half the population renting their accommodation.
 More than half of the population live in apartments, making detached family houses somewhat harder to find, particularly in urban areas.

 Should you rent or buy?